 Vietnamese Spring Rolls (Goi Cuon Tom Thit)

-Vietnamese Spring Roll or Goi Cuon Tom Thit is a refreshing appetizer made up of shrimp, pork, vermicelli noodles, and an assortment of vegetables rolled in rice paper.
+Vietnamese Spring Roll or Goi Cuon Tom Thit is a refreshing appetizer made up of shrimp, pork, thin rice vermicelli noodles, and an assortment of vegetables rolled in rice paper.
 They are served at room temperature with a side of peanut dipping sauce or alternatively, Vietnamese fish sauce dipping sauce.
 This dish is best eaten in Spring and Summer when fresh herbs such as Perilla, Sorrel, and Chinese chives, are plentiful and cheap.
 However, it's been cold and rainy.
 I need this dish now to remind me of warmer weather.
 The pathetic-looking and expensive Vietnamese herbs at this time of year will have to do.

 There are many Vietnamese restaurants around me that have spring rolls on the menu.
 However, I'm not a fan of restaurant spring rolls.
 They are usually filled with way too much noodles and bean sprouts.
 They also come with a sad amount of diluted peanut sauce.
 I like my peanut sauce thick with lots of peanut flavor.
 There isn't too much to the dish so the peanut sauce is important, and watery restaurant peanut sauce isn't going to cut it.